lanl/dsi/examples/ndp/README.md

 - Create minimal, standard, and extended views
 - Control output formatting for specific needs
 - View both datasets and resources tables

-**Use Case:** You want to preview table data with specific columns, avoiding information overload

 ---